Saudi Clubs Spark Crickex Affiliate Transfer Wave

 Crickex Affiliate Related Posts:

-- MC Target Crickex Affiliate Pick Zubimendi
+- MC Target Zubimendi in Crickex Affiliate Move

 According to Crickex Affiliate reports, Manchester City are eyeing Real Sociedad’s defensive midfielder Martín Zubimendi as a potential replacement for the long-injured Rodri.
 The Spanish international suffered a serious ACL injury and may miss the remainder of the season.
 With his contract running until 2027, City are now weighing their options—not just for short-term cover, but also in case his recovery impacts his long-term form or sparks future transfer considerations.
 Interestingly, Zubimendi already fills that role for the Spanish national team and fits naturally into City’s system.
 While he hasn’t…